 Preschool Summer Camp 2017

 For four weeks, La Scuola's younger students can enjoy a summer full of Italian immersion, exploration, and enrichment at our Dogpatch campus.
 Each week is centered around a topic to expose campers to new activities, experiences, and knowledge.
 The camp is led entirely by teachers with native-like Italian fluency, who engage students in subjects such as music, art, science and technology, and cooking.
-There, students have many opportunities to discover, explore, create, learn, and have fun in a safe and nurturing environment.

 8:30 am – 9:00 am: Early Drop-Off